Another Deep South Story: Rural Free Delivery (1923)

 “Jimmy Boy laid the rifle down on the porch steps and walked across the road into the sandy field toward the creek bottom, just like nothing had happened.
 His mother Sarah heard the shot and came out from behind the house where she was hanging clothes to dry.
 Seeing the car sitting there and Miss Mae lying half out the open car door, Sarah started calling after Jimmy Boy, but the boy just walked on.

-“Johnny, the Jimmy Boy’s father, had come in from plowing and was unhitching the mule.
-He came up to the house to find his Sarah sitting on the running board of Mae’s Ford car, cradling Mae’s head in her arms.
+“Johnny, Jimmy Boy’s father, had come in from plowing and was unhitching the mule.
+He came up to the house to find his Sarah sitting on the running board of Pharabee’s Ford car, cradling Pharabee’s head in her arms.
 Johnny told Sarah he would go to town for the doctor.
 Johnny had no car and limped along, too.
 So, he hobbled off toward town.
-It must have seemed like forever to Sarah before anyone came as she held Mae’s head and worried where Jimmy Boy was and what it was that he had done.
+It must have seemed like forever to Sarah before anyone came as she held Pharabee’s head and worried where Jimmy Boy was and what it was that he had done.

 “When he came back with Doc Strickland, they were followed by carloads of men, many riding on the running boards, carrying rifles and bringing their anger with them.

 Baby once drove me by the house where Jimmy Boy lived.
 The tarpapered cabin with its two weathered doors. is there today, the people all gone, no witnesses left of what was done.
-Baby added as she put away the ironing board, “No one ever said what was in the letter Mae delivered that day.
-Rural free delivery.”
+Baby added as she put away the ironing board, “No one ever said what was in the letter Pharabee delivered that day.
+Rural Free Delivery.”
 Baby said these last words slowly to give them weight.
 “There was no trial.”